 Beyond academic administration, Dr. Sund’s career includes co-authoring an American History textbook in Spanish and pioneering multimedia integration in educational settings.
 He has had the opportunity to set a forward-looking agenda for higher education as the past president of the Illinois Latino Council on Higher Education (ILACHE) and as a governing board member of prominent organizations, including the Hispanic Association of Colleges and Universities (HACU), the Yes We Must Coalition and the Yakima Humane Society.
 Dr. Sund is fluent in Spanish, proficient in four additional languages, and embodies a global perspective in his leadership.

-Dr. Sund received a bachelor’s degree in History and Philosophy from the University of Wisconsin-Madison, a master’s degree in History from Northwestern University, and a Ph.D. in Educational Policy and Administration from the University of Illinois at Chicago.
-Dr. Sund is married and has three children.
-He is joined in Yakima with his wife Norma and his school age son.
-His two adult children reside in Chicago.
+Dr. Sund’s academic journey is distinguished by a bachelor’s degree in history and philosophy from the University of Wisconsin-Madison, a master’s degree in history from Northwestern University, and a Ph.D. in Educational Policy and Administration from the University of Illinois at Chicago.